-With Gabb it’s simple – there’s no internet.
-At least not yet.
-We’ve been told third-party app added for the Gabb Phone Plus will be closely evaluated for backdoor internet access.
+With Gabb it’s simple – there’s no internet browser.
+We’ve been told that the few third-party apps added to the Gabb Phone Plus have been closely evaluated for backdoor internet access.

 Pinwheel doesn’t have a browser, but has some internet backdoors, which we just explained in the Apps section, and clearly called out in the Parent Portal.

-Troomi has two browser options – an unfiltered Chrome browser or their “allow list only” KidSafe™ browser (sometimes referred to as a “whitelist,” although this term is being rightfully phased out).
+Troomi has two browser options – an unfiltered Chrome browser or their “allow list only” KidSafe™ browser.
 This means you can only visit websites that are put on the allowed list.

 One concern – I want to make sure parents understand that the Troomi KidSafe™ browser isn’t a filtered browser.
-The name “Kid Safe” maybe implies a bit more than what it does.
-It’s a browser for whatever websites are added in the Parent Portal.
+The name “Kid Safe” may imply a bit more than what it does.
+It’s a browser for whatever websites are added to the Parent Portal.
 This means any website can be added and accessed on the phone, including explicit sites.

 Both Troomi and Pinwheel allow Spotify, Spotify Kids, Apple Music, and Amazon Music, which have some vulnerabilities.
 Pinwheel is forthcoming about the mature features present in a few of these streaming music apps.
 These exposures aren’t included in the Troomi app descriptions, so parents need to be aware (here’s our Streaming Music parental control review).

-All three allow kids to use Bluetooth headphones.
+All four allow kids to use Bluetooth headphones.

 9. Which Kid Phone has the Best Camera?

 - Gabb Phone and Plus: 5MB front (selfie), 8MP rear.